My Research

 I am gravely concerned about the Climate and Biodiversity crisis.
 I am leading guided readings of the IPCC Synthesis report for scientists who wish to learn more.
 I have also posted links and materials on this website in the Climate Crisis page.Here is a simplified glossary that you can use to help you read the Synthesis report: IPCC_vocabulary

-The Hyper Suprime Cam Survey
+The DESI Survey

 COSMOS HST Survey